 How Does the Complaints Process Work?

 CPA Ontario reviews every complaint regarding the conduct of a member, student or firm.
 We correspond with the complainant and the member to gather relevant facts, which are presented to the Professional Conduct Committee ("the Committee").
 If the complaint contains information suggesting that the CPA Code of Professional Conduct, by-laws, regulations, or the Chartered Professional Accountants of Ontario Act, 2017 was breached, the matter is investigated and the Committee may refer the matter to the Discipline Committee for a full hearing.
 Other outcomes include admonishment of the member, student or firm, or closure with no further action.

 The Complaints Process

-All matters are reviewed by the Committee or the Director of Students Enforcement.
+All matters are reviewed by the Committee or the Director of Standard Enforcement.
 The Committee is comprised of experienced volunteer members of the profession and public representatives appointed by

-Where the complaint is complex, the Committee or the Director of Students Enforcement may appoint an investigator to obtain more detailed information and documents, including statements from individuals.
+Where the complaint is complex, the Committee or the Director of Standard Enforcement may appoint an investigator to obtain more detailed information and documents, including statements from individuals.
 The investigator will prepare a report for the Committee.
 Usually, the member will appear before the Committee to answer direct questions based on the investigation findings.
 Members under review and investigation have the right to legal counsel at all stages of the complaints process.

 The Committee may direct that:

 - a breach of the rules has taken place and allegations of professional misconduct should be prepared for prosecution before the Discipline Committee.
 The Committee may also propose a settlement with the member;

 - a breach of the rules may have taken place, but the public interest would be best served by providing guidance, advice or admonishment to the member; and

 - a member did not breach the rules and the file should be closed.